begeli/amy-compiler/README.md

 # EPFL_CLP_AmyCompiler
-The project of the Computer Language Processing (CLP) course given in EPFL.
+The project of the Computer Language Processing (CLP) course given at EPFL.
 It implements a compiler, an interpreter and a virtual machine for the Amy Language which is a subset of Scala with limited functionality.

 * Amy Language specifications can be found in the file `amy-spec.pdf`